Quintus Labienus: Continuing the Pompeian cause

-Pompeian-Parthian invasion of 40BC
+Pompeian-Parthian invasion of 40 BC

 Cassius Dio gave the details of Labienus's campaign.
 He invaded Phoenicia and attacked Apamea, but he was repulsed.
 However, he won over all the Roman garrisons in Phoenicia without resistance because they were soldiers who had fought with Cassius and Brutus and were sent there when Mark Antony incorporated them in his forces.
 They knew Labienus.
 Lucius Decidius Saxa, who had been put in command in Syria by Antony, was the only one who did not defect.
 He fled.
 Labienus pursued him and defeated him and his few followers.
 Saxa fled to Antioch.
 The townsfolk of Apamea surrendered because they thought that Saxa was dead.
 Labienus forced Antioch to surrender and Saxa fled to Cilicia.
 Labienus caught up with him, captured him and executed him.
 Meanwhile, Pacorus subjugated Syria, except for Tyre, whose townsfolk supported the Roman soldiers who fled there.
 Pacorus did not have a fleet and could not seize the city.
 He moved on to Judea, invaded it, deposed Hyrcanus II and installed, Antigonus II Mattathias his nephew and foe.
 Josephus gave a detailed account of events in Judea when the Parthians invaded it.

 Meanwhile, Labienus occupied Cilicia and obtained the allegiance of the cities on the southern coast of Anatolia except for three cities in Caria: Stratonicea, Mylasa and Alabanda.
 The latter two cities had accepted garrisons from him, but then murdered them and rebelled.
 Labienus seized Alabanda and punished its people.
 He destroyed Mylasa after it had been abandoned.
 He besieged Stratonicea for a long time but did not manage to capture it.
 He styled himself as Parthicus (conqueror of the Parthians), thereby taking a “title from those whom he was leading against the Romans, as if it were the Parthians and not his fellow-citizens that he was defeating.”